renlabs-dev/torusdk/README.md

 ## Commune compatibility

-Yes, `communex` is compatible with the `commune` library/CLI.
-However, there are important considerations to note. `communex` verifies the integrity of your keys, which means that mixing certain types of keys is not permissible.
+Yes, `torus` is compatible with the `commune` library/CLI.
+However, there are important considerations to note. `torus` verifies the integrity of your keys, which means that mixing certain types of keys is not permissible.
 Specifically, if you possess node keys or other similar types that are not designed to receive tokens, you to relocate them outside of the key